Fort Halifax Park

 Friends of Fort Halifax Park Inc. - Board Meetings

-• If you have something you would like to discuss (a suggestion, idea, or comment) with the FoFHP Board, please contact us via email to be part of the agenda.
+• If you have something you would like to discuss at a meeting (a suggestion, idea, comment, or concern) contact us via email to be part of the agenda.

 • Members and the public are always welcome to attend meetings.